-The USC Choreographic Institute is an international platform for innovative initiatives in choreographic research, practice, and mentorship.
-Working closely with partner schools at USC, including the Schools of Cinematic Arts, Gerontology, and Music, the Institute engages artists, scientists, gamers, and humanists in exploring the intersections of movement, creative technologies, and wellbeing.
+The USC Choreographic Institute is an international platform for innovative initiatives in choreographic research, practice and mentorship.
+Working closely with partner schools at USC, including the Schools of Cinematic Arts, Gerontology and Music, the Institute engages artists, scientists, gamers and humanists in exploring the intersections of movement, creative technologies and wellbeing.
 Advised by world-renowned choreographer and artist William Forsythe, the USC Choreographic Institute is the research platform of the Glorya Kaufman School of Dance at the University of Southern California.

 The USC Choreographic Institute presented a lecture the evening of Oct.
 14 in the performance studio at the Glorya Kaufman International Dance Center featuring the research of Norah Zuniga Shaw and William Forsythe, co-creators with animator Maria Palazzi of the award-winning interactive web project Synchronous Objects.

 A key collaborator of world renowned choreographer and visual artist and USC faculty member, William Forsythe, Shaw co-creator of the award-winning Synchronous Objects interactive media project.
-Celebrated for her paradigm-shifting creativity, Shaw will share her work and her vision for fostering better futures through innovation driven by creative motion and choreographic thinking.
+Celebrated for her paradigm-shifting creativity, Shaw shared her work and her vision for fostering better futures through innovation driven by creative motion and choreographic thinking.